IN THE SHADES OF DAWNING

 Ironically, it all began by chance: with the King of the Jinni and some of his disciples showing up at the gates of her Arctic keep with the Mirror he had forged in the fires of his realm in hand.
+It was the crown jewel among the thousands of ways he employed in this unceasing antagonism, hell-bent on getting the upper hand over his icy vanquisher, if not by force at least by ruse.
 This baroque-writhing-framed looking-glass flipped more than just left and right in its reflections.
 You could see what people really were like, beyond the veil of appearances: an honest smile would writhe into a Cheshire cat grin if the intentions behind it were not pure, fashion victims were turned to hollow mannequins, and the loveliest landscapes threatened by the invasion of industry appeared as revolting dark marshes.
 All the jinni in the entourage agreed that a great wonder had taken place.

 The two elemental royals, fire and ice, were star-crossed right from the start, but that didn't stop the failed courtship and the gift of the mirror.
+"Aside from this, there's nothing more creative or more recreative", he had told her.
 After claiming it as her own, she shut the gates right in her suitor's face, only to open them slightly and ask for a few jinni of his entourage...
 Something about seeing what the gods would look like, or eclipsing the sun, using the Mirror of Truth, that would later be known as the Mirror of Reason when reassembled in her throne room, located in the height of her redoubtable watchtower.
 It was her own idea, or rather a pair of ideas she had, for most entertaining experiments.
 Moreover, she would stay on her throne, for safety's sake, while the jinni took to the sky with the fated looking-glass.

 They found no gods up there, and the sun was worlds away: nothing but empty space.
 Either a shooting star or the cold numbing their grasp, or both, made the mirror slip away from the fire spirits' clutches, crack, shatter, bring more than seven years... an eternity of misfortune, as they scattered throughout the Earth's atmosphere.